-- To make clear demarcation between onboard and shore maintenance work.
-Composition of “Planned Maintenance System” :
+- To make a clear demarcation between onboard and shore maintenance work.

-a paper/software-based system which allows ship owners or operators to carry out maintenance in intervals according to manufacturers and class/Classification society requirements.
-The maintenance, primarily supervised by the onboard personnel, is then credited towards inspections required by periodic surveys.
-The planning and scheduling of the maintenance, as well as its documentation, must be made according to a system that is approved by classification societies
+The system is composed of the deck department and engine department.
+The deck department covers cargo-related, radio-related, and catering-related equipment.
+It is a paper/software-based system that allows ship owners or operators to carry out maintenance at intervals according to manufacturers’ and class/Classification society requirements.
+The maintenance, primarily supervised by onboard personnel, is then credited towards inspections required by periodic surveys.
+The planning, scheduling, and documentation of maintenance must be done according to a system approved by classification societies.

 - Lifting type

 - Folding type